MaxGalindo150/deeprl/docs/source/installation.rst

       pip install gymnasium

-- **PyTorch**: DeepRL relies on PyTorch for underlying computations.
+- **PyTorch**: deeprl relies on PyTorch for underlying computations.
 If you haven't installed it already, follow the `official PyTorch installation guide <https://pytorch.org/get-started/locally/>`_ for the version that suits your environment.

 **Development Installation:**
 -----------------------------
-If you want to contribute to the development of DeepRL or modify its source code, follow these steps:
+If you want to contribute to the development of deeprl or modify its source code, follow these steps:

 1. **Clone the repository**: